+The applied exclusion criteria specify that no investments may be made in fossil gas and/or nuclear energy in the respective operationalisation (especially company revenue limits).
 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
 As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures

-What is the minimum share of investments in transitional and enabling activities?

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

-This investment fund invests, among other things, in economic activities that are not ecologically sustainable economic activities as defined by the Taxonomy-Regulation.
+Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214. - Taxonomy-aligned investments (excluding fossil gas and nuclear energy) - Not taxonomy-compliant - Taxonomy-aligned investments (excluding fossil gas and nuclear energy) - Not taxonomy-compliant For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures What is the minimum share of investments in transitional and enabling activities?
+0 % investments with an What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+0.1 % This investment fund invests, among other things, in economic activities that are not ecologically sustainable economic activities as defined by the Taxonomy-Regulation.
 The Taxonomy-Regulation currently only considers ecologically sustainable products and services from environmental technologies that are offered commercially.
 Ecologically sustainable business activities in the production of goods of other economic sectors are not referenced.
 The Management Company believes that any action should also be evaluated according to its positive or negative contribution, and that such positive contributions are essential in the transition to a climate-friendly and/or environmentally sustainable economy.
-The investment process of this investment fund analyzes the ecologically sustainable business conduct of all invested companies and selects those companies where an ecologically responsible economic activity is recognized, also outside of pure environmental technologies are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy. as defined by the Taxonomy-Regulation.
+The investment process of this investment fund analyzes the ecologically sustainable business conduct of all invested companies and selects those companies where an ecologically responsible economic activity is recognized, also outside of pure environmental technologies as defined by the Taxonomy-Regulation.
 These investments had to comply with this sustainability approach at the time of acquisition and can therefore be classified as ecologically sustainable within the meaning of the Disclosure Regulation, irrespective of their categorization as ecologically sustainable economic activities within the meaning of the Taxonomy-Regulation.
+Therefore, the proprietary sustainability approach analyses the environmentally sustainable business practices of all companies, and selects those companies that are identified as engaging in environmentally responsible business activities, including those not falling within the scope of purely environmental technologies.
+All investments must comply with this sustainability approach at the time of acquisition and are thus classified as environmentally sustainable in accordance with the Disclosure Regulation, regardless of their taxonomy alignment.
+The minimum value above was chosen because the distribution between these categories of ecological investments cannot be predicted due to the taxonomy share not being fixed in advance.

+are sustainable

+environmental objective that do not take into

+account the criteria for

+activities under the EU

+environmentally sustainable economic

+Taxonomy.

-What is the minimum share of socially sustainable investments?
+What is the minimum share of sustainable investments with a social objective?